aptivator/simple-dropdown/README.md

 ```

 When a `simple-dropdown` is instantiated, a configuration referenced by the `instant` alias
-is retrieved and will override a part of global settings.
+is retrieved and will override a part of the global settings.

 ##### Direct Component Configuration